denisekart/advent-of-linq-2022/README.md

 You can also have fun with the tool that lives in this repository called `aoc`.
 The tool source code is located in the `tools` folder and is installed in this repository as a dotnet tool.

 To use the tool, run the `dotnet tool restore` command once.
-After that, feel free to invoke the tool using the ˙dotnet aoc˙ command.
+After that, feel free to invoke the tool using the `dotnet aoc` command.

 You can of course start from scratch and install the tool where ever you want, just type in the following: